Probiotic FAQs

 How do probiotics help?

-Probiotics offer valuable support for a healthy digestive tract, immune system and many other vital processes throughout the body.
+Probiotics offer valuable support for a healthy digestive tract, immune system, and many other vital processes throughout the body.
 Probiotic supplements help support and maintain a healthy balance of bacteria in the GI tract by increasing the population of beneficial bacteria strains in the gut.

 What are CFU?

 Probiotics are measured in colony forming units (CFU) instead of milligrams or grams.
-CFU indicates an estimate of the number of viable (live) bacterial cells, typically measured in millions or billions, which are cultured or grown on a fermentation medium.
+CFU indicates an estimate of the number of viable (live) bacterial cells, typically measured in millions or billions, which are cultured or grown in or on a fermentation medium.

-What does the number of strains mean?
+What do the parts of the probiotic's name mean?

 Probiotic strains indicate the variety or type of microorganism (bacteria).
 Bacteria have a specific classification system including genus, species and strain.

-For example: Lactobacillus acidophilus DDS-1
+For example: Lactobacillus acidophilus UALa01

 - lactobacillus is the genus